 Fellow Since 1992

-This profile was prepared when Dilli Chaudhary was elected to the Ashoka Fellowship in 1992.
+This description of Dilli Chaudhary's work was prepared when Dilli Chaudhary was elected to the Ashoka Fellowship in 1992.

 Dilli Bahadur Chaudary, a member of the Tharu tribe who saw his father beaten for seeking schooling, is sparking the new generation of Tharus to organize their own night schools in village after village.